 This course is for secondary teachers of GCSE Computer Science.
-This course is fully funded for participants from maintained schools in England who have successfully completed the GCSE Computer Science Accelerator programme
+This course is fully funded for participants from maintained schools in England who have successfully completed the GCSE Computer Science Accelerator programme.

 02 | Enriching the GCSE curriculum – develop an awareness of how to enrich your computing curriculum to engage a wide variety of students.
 During this session, you’ll have the opportunity to explore a variety of enrichment activities, followed by creating a personalised action plan, to incorporate these enrichment activities within your teaching.

-- 05 | Effective homework strategies – explore how digital technologies can be used to support homework and how these can be embedded within your teaching practice.
+03 | Effective homework strategies – explore how digital technologies can be used to support homework and how these can be embedded within your teaching practice.

-- 06 | Hands-on learning – explore a wide variety of hands-on learning activities that can be used in the classroom, to help engage computer science students.
+04 | Hands-on learning – explore a wide variety of hands-on learning activities that can be used in the classroom, to help engage computer science students.
 Covering topics from areas across the curriculum, you’ll have the opportunity to practice using these readily available activities, before being able to embed them within your lesson planning.

 How will you learn?

 Scheduled live, interactive online sessions led by an experienced practitioner.
-Flexible facilitator-supported, participant-led tasks, involving deep exploration of the subject content.The course will model teaching approaches that can be taken back to the classroom.
+Flexible Professional Development Leader-supported, participant-led tasks, involving deep exploration of the subject content.